 2. “Know the compatibilities for your church’s hardware and programs and work from within that understanding.”—John, First Baptist Church

 This is good advice for anyone using church presentation software or hardware.
-I’m always surprised when churches are using expensive programs or equipment, but are only using the smallest percentage of its capabilities.
+I’m always surprised when churches are using expensive programs or equipment, but are only using the smallest percentage of its feature rich capabilities.
 So bust out those manuals and play those training videos.
 You might be surprised at some of the things you didn’t know you were able to do—and the time and money you save.

 3. “Do the research needed to ensure that equipment like projectors works in your space.
 You need to know what the maximum distance from the screen is.
 You need to know what formats the projector will accept.
 Invest in the highest quality cables you can.
 Recognize the difference between infrastructure and replaceables.
 If you have a cable run that is nearly impossible, you really want to make sure that when you pull those cables, that you won’t be doing it again soon.
 Five to ten years would be a good time frame.
 It is also a good plan to stay with tested technology.”—Anthony, Zion Grace UMC